 Understanding Acne And Acne Scars: How Are They Formed?

 Acne occurs when the dead skin cells and sebum, along with bacteria, accumulate in your skin pores, causing inflammation and lesions.
 Your body has its own mechanism to fix this damage.
 It repairs the damage by forming more collagen.
-And this ends up changing your skin texture by forming indentations on your skin (due to the excess collagen formation), resulting in a scar.
+And this ends up changing your skin texture by forming indentations or raised areas (hypertrophic or keloidal scars) on your skin (due to the excess collagen formation), resulting in a scar.

 - Atrophic Scars